alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

     fm[['flight_id', 'label', 'flights.MAX(trip_logs.arr_delay)', 'MONTH(scheduled_dep_time)']]

-Let's understand this output
+Let's understand the output:

 1. A row was made for every id-time pair in ``ct_flight``, which is returned as the index of the feature matrix.

 2. The output was sorted by cutoff time.
-Because of the sorting, it's often helpful to pass in a label with the cutoff time dataframe so that it will remain sorted in the same way as the feature matrix.
-Any additional columns past the ``id`` and ``cutoff_time`` will not be used for making features.
+Because of the sorting, it's often helpful to pass in a label with the cutoff time dataframe so that it will remain sorted in the same fashion as the feature matrix.
+Any additional columns beyond ``id`` and ``cutoff_time`` will not be used for making features.

 3. The column ``flights.MAX(trip_logs.arr_delay)`` is not always defined.
-It can only have real values when there are historical flights to aggregate.
-Notice that for trip ``14``, there wasn't historical data when we made the feature a month in advance, but there were flights to aggregate when we shortened it to 5 days.
+It can only have any real values when there are historical flights to aggregate.
+Notice that, for trip ``14``, there wasn't any historical data when we made the feature a month in advance, but there **were** flights to aggregate when we shortened it to 5 days.
 These are powerful features that are often excluded in manual processes because of how hard they are to make.

 Creating and Flattening a Feature Tensor